xtensor-stack/xtensor/docs/source/quickref/basic.rst

 .. note::

-   When nothing is mentioned, the methods described below are available for the three kinds of containers, even if the examples show ``xarray`` usage only.
+   Except if mentioned otherwise, the methods described below are available for the three kinds of containers, even if the examples show ``xarray`` usage only.

 Initialization
 --------------